UWrc/UWrc.github.io/docs/storage/gscratch.md

 If you run the `groups` command you'll see what groups you are a member of.
 For example, one of my groups is `stf`, which means I'm a member of the "stf" group (i.e., the Research Computing Club).
 Whatever groups you are seeing here you can access your lab storage at `/gscratch/mylab/` where `mylab` is any group you're a member of.
 In this example that means I have access to the `/gscratch/stf/` and only members of the `stf` group have access to this folder.
 Please note, on MOX the group names have a hyak prefix.
 For example, `stf` will appear as `hyak-stf`.

-Your lab gets 1 TB per node that your group has contributed to `mox` (or 4 TB per node in the case of a GPU node).
+Your lab gets 1 TB per node that your group has contributed to KLONE (or 4 TB per node in the case of a GPU node).

 :::tip
 Your lab quota can be increased for $10 / TB / month.